 The calculation of particle concentration at a single differential pressure across the nanopore (i.e. a single fluid flow rate through the nanopore) assumes that the flow of fluid is the only (or vastly dominant) force moving particles through the nanopore.

-Single pressure concentration measurements assume a count rate of zero particles at zero pressure.
-For the plain, uncarboxylated polystyrene particles (100 nm) this is almost always the case, but the highly charged carboxylated particles (70 nm) are passing rapidly through the nanopore due to electrophoresis.
+For example, single pressure concentration measurements assume a count rate of zero particles at zero pressure.
+For plain, uncarboxylated polystyrene particles (100 nm) this is almost always the case, but highly charged carboxylated particles (70 nm) will pass rapidly through the nanopore due to electrophoresis.

 In this example, calculating concentration by comparing the count rates of particles at just one measurement pressure results in a very large error (that decreases with increasing pressure).